albar965/albar965.github.io/littlenavmap-faq.md

 #### I see strange ILS feathers labeled `G25F, GS` and similar {#ils}

+Update _Little Navmap_ to the latest.
+This was fixed with version 2.6.19.

 These are GLS/RNAV approach facilities which will be shown in a future version of _Little Navmap_ and are already placed in the navigation database.

 Unfortunately I cannot remove these for the current version of _Little Navmap_.